Can Value-Based Care Bring Down the Cost of Healthcare?

 When patients are being regularly followed by medical teams who know their history and situation, medical teams are better able to help counsel patients on how to make positive changes in their lives to increase health or better deal with existing health issues or illnesses.
-This can reduce the cost of healthcare by saving the patient and service providers money on:
+This can reduce the cost of healthcare by saving the patient and service providers money by:

-- Preventing diseases from causing deteriorations in a patient's health by discussing proper management strategies
+- Preventing diseases from causing deterioration in a patient's health, by discussing proper management strategies

 - Standardizing processes for cost-effectiveness

 - Reducing readmissions or excessive medical tests

 - Eliminating unnecessary administrative procedures or tests by using data to analyze and create best practices and "care paths".
-Using technology for modern healthcare can be a big help in this area.
+Technology in healthcare will be the key to addressing this.

-- Employers offering employees value-based care benefit programs save money by increasing the health and wellness of their employees which directly impacts productivity and decreases absenteeism.
+- Allowing employers to offer employees value-based care benefit programs.
+This saves money by increasing the health and wellness of their employees, which directly impacts productivity and decreasing absenteeism.

-- Better coordination of medical teams and access to services
+- Providing better coordination of medical teams and access to services

 Example of Value-Based Care